ekaterinakemenova/ekaterinakemenova/README.md

 ## Hi there 👋 I'm Ekaterina

-I’m a Data Analyst with ~1 year of hands-on project experience and a 4-year background in marketing communications in tech.
+I’m a Data Analyst with ~1 year of hands-on project experience and a 4-year background in tech PR & Communications.

 ## 🛠 Stack & Skills
 - Python (pandas, NumPy, SciPy, statsmodels, matplotlib, seaborn)